openvinotoolkit/anomalib/.github/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] Refactor (non-breaking change which refactors the code base)
-- [ ] Enhancement (non-breaking change which improves the code base)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Documentation update